The Lanes Governing Body

 I started as a Parent Governor, many years ago, as my two children started and worked their way through Meadow Lane and College House Schools.
 My career was in telecommunications (Ericsson), but I have now retired.
 I am a co-opted governor, which like all governing body positions runs for 4 years before coming up for re-election.

-I have been a Governor at Meadow Lane and then at the Lanes for nearly thirty years, since my own children attended.
+I have been a Governor at Meadow Lane and then at the Lanes for over thirty years, since my own children attended.
 I am very proud of the school and happy to be able to contribute to its achievements.
-I am on both the Committees and also undertake the Head Teacher Appraisal with the Chair.
+I am on both the Committees and the Pay Committee and also undertake the Head Teacher Appraisal with the Chair.
 We both ensure that this is a rigorous, independently reviewed process and expect good evidence of the schools performance to support our judgements.
-I am the link governor for the Teaching Assistants and also the Health & Safety Governor for the Meadow Lane site.
-I share with Sarah Brown the link governor role for reading & spelling which is a priority area in the School Improvement Plan.
+I am the link governor for the Teaching Assistants and for Pupil Premium and also the Health & Safety Governor for the Meadow Lane site.

 My name is Mrs Revill and I am the Head teacher of The Lanes Primary School.
 I am from Derby, married with two grown up daughters and a season ticket holder at Derby County.
 I love walking, travelling and I try to keep fit and active.
 I have been in teaching since I left university a very long time ago and I can honestly say that there has never been a doubt that this was the right career choice.
 Every day is different and I love the diverse nature of my role.
 I was the Head teacher of Meadow Lane Infant school from September 2008.
 I was then the Head teacher of Meadow Lane and College House and then saw the schools through the amalgamation in 2017 when we become The Lanes Primary School.